 Well, they come from all different backgrounds.
 Take Joe, he used to own a trucking company.
 One of our newest franchisees, Tony, was a Ford autoworker and worked his way into the electrical field.
 Another franchisee, Greg, used to install and fix marble countertops.

 Some of our subcontractors used to do graphic arts, cut meat, work construction, served in the military, some worked in body shops, others worked in tire shops, and manufacturing.
 We find that motivation is key.
 People need to have an open-mind and a will to learn a new skill and we have found most skills are easily transferred to our industry.

-We offer military veterans a $10,000 discount off of our initial franchise fee.
-Our initial franchise fee is $35,000 and it includes our 12-day training program, grand opening assistance training (typically lasts 3-5 days), learning the management system prior to training, and more.
+For sure!
+We offer in-house financing for the franchisee-and that’s a big help for today’s veterans.
+Our initial franchise fee is only $17,500 and it includes our 12-day training program, grand opening assistance training (typically lasts 3-5 days), learning the management system prior to training, and more.
 We’ve made all the costs associated with our offering available on our website.

 5. What are some of the misconceptions about your business that may cause potential franchise owners to skip over your offering?

 I would say being a new franchise without a well-recognized brand may hinder interest.
 The reality is that this is a proven industry itself.
 We’ve perfected every aspect of it from the way we perform repairs down to the way we manage our client’s inventory and relationships.

 Another may be it’s hard for people who are not in the industry to see how it can be profitable.
 The reason we decided to franchise was because we saw the success of our subcontractors and we thought this would be a great way to take our name across the US.
 So we worked with franchise specialists and duplicated our existing mobile business model and now we’re extending our offering to motivated, self-starters.

 6. How can people that are interested in Ultragloss contact you for more information?